SECQUOIA/SECQUOIA.github.io/_posts/2024-03-06-AIChE-Midwest.md

 image: assets/images/posts/AIChEMidwest-2024.jpg
 ---

-We are thrilled to share highlights from our dynamic participation at AIChE2023 in Orlando this 2023.
-Our team's presence was felt across multiple sessions, showcasing our commitment to innovation and collaboration in chemical engineering.
+We are thrilled to share highlights from our dynamic participation at AIChE Midwest Regional Conference in Chicago this 2024.
+Our team's presence was felt across multiple sessions, showcasing our contribution to innovation and collaboration in chemical engineering.

 Carolina Tristan

 Albert Lee's first debut on the AIChE was a success.
 His presentation on the Logic-based Discrete-Steepest Descent Algorithm (LD-SDA) for solving Generalized Disjunctive Programming (GDP) was well received.

 We thank all who joined us, participated in our sessions, and contributed to the discussions.
-Your engagement is what makes events like AIChE2023 genuinely memorable.
+Your engagement is what makes events like AIChE Midwest Regional Conference genuinely memorable.
 Let's keep pushing the boundaries of chemical engineering together!

 #AIChE_Midwest #AIChE2024 #PSE #GDP